Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Experiments

 We compare our \name with 10 baselines across 5 datasets, including 3 EEG datasets and 2 ECG datasets.
 Our method is evaluated under two setups (Section~\ref{sec:preliminary}): subject-dependent and subject-independent.
 In the subject-dependent setup, training, validation, and test sets are split based on samples, while in the subject-independent setup, they are split based on subjects.

-\textbf{Datasets.} (1) \textbf{\textsc{APAVA}}~\cite{escudero2006analysis} has 23 subjects and 5,967 16-channel multivariate EEG samples.
-Each sample consists of a one-second time sequence with 256 timestamps, sampled at a rate of 256Hz.
-A binary label indicating whether the subject has Alzheimer’s disease is assigned to each sample.
-(2) \textbf{\textsc{TDBrain}}~\cite{van2022two} has 72 subjects and 6,240 33-channel multivariate EEG samples.
-Each sample is a one-second time sequence with 256 timestamps, sampled at 256Hz.
-A binary label indicating whether the subject has Parkinson’s disease is assigned to each sample.
-(3) \textbf{\textsc{ADFD}}~\cite{miltiadous2023dataset,miltiadous2023dice} has 88 subjects and 69,762 19-channel multivariate EEG samples.
-Each sample is a one-second time sequence with 256 timestamps, sampled at 256Hz.
-A three-class label indicating whether the subject is Healthy, Dementia, or Alzheimer’s disease is assigned to each sample.
-(4) \textbf{\textsc{PTB}}~\cite{physiobank2000physionet} has 198 subjects and 64,356 15-channel multivariate ECG samples.
-Each sample is a heartbeat with 300 timestamps, sampled at a rate of 250Hz.
-A binary label indicating whether the subject has Myocardial Infarction is assigned to each sample.
-(5) \textbf{\textsc{PTB-XL}}~\cite{wagner2020ptb} has 17,596 subjects and 191,400 12-channel multivariate ECG samples.
-Each sample is a one-second time sequence with 250 timestamps, sampled at a rate of 250Hz.
-A five-class label indicating different heart situations is assigned to each sample.
-For more details regarding data information, train-validation-test split under different setups, and data preprocessing, please refer to Appendix~\ref{app:data_preprocessing}.
+\textbf{Datasets.} (1) \textbf{\textsc{APAVA}}~\cite{escudero2006analysis} is an EEG dataset where each sample is assigned a binary label indicating whether the subject has Alzheimer’s disease.
+(2) \textbf{\textsc{TDBrain}}~\cite{van2022two} is an EEG dataset with a binary label assigned to each sample, indicating whether the subject has Parkinson’s disease.
+(3) \textbf{\textsc{ADFTD}}~\cite{miltiadous2023dataset,miltiadous2023dice} is an EEG dataset with a three-class label for each sample, categorizing the subject as Healthy, having Frontotemporal Dementia, or Alzheimer’s disease.
+(4) \textbf{\textsc{PTB}}~\cite{physiobank2000physionet} is an ECG dataset where each sample is labeled with a binary indicator of Myocardial Infarction.
+(5) \textbf{\textsc{PTB-XL}}~\cite{wagner2020ptb} is an ECG dataset with a five-class label for each sample, representing various heart conditions.
+Table~\ref{tab:processed_data} provides information on the processed datasets.
+For additional details on data characteristics, train-validation-test splits under different setups, and data preprocessing, please see Appendix~\ref{app:data_preprocessing}.

 \textbf{Baselines.} We compare with 10 state-of-the-art time series transformer methods: Autoformer~\cite{wu2021autoformer}, Crossformer~\cite{zhang2022crossformer}, FEDformer~\cite{zhou2022fedformer}, Informer~\cite{zhou2021informer}, iTransformer~\cite{liu2023itransformer}, MTST~\cite{zhang2024multi}, Nonformer~\cite{liu2022non}, PatchTST~\cite{nie2022time}, Reformer~\cite{kitaev2019reformer}, and vanilla Transformer~\cite{vaswani2017attention}.